Charles F. Buddy

 Charles Francis Buddy (October 4, 1887 – March 6, 1966) was an American prelate of the Roman Catholic Church.
 He served as the first bishop of the new Diocese of San Diego in California from 1936 until his death in 1966.

-Buddy built what is today the University of San Diego, including a women's college, women, a men's college, a law school, a theological seminary, a basilica for the chapel, and offices for the diocese.
+Buddy built what is today the University of San Diego, including a women's college, a men's college, a law school, a theological seminary, a basilica for the chapel, and offices for the diocese.

 Biography

 Early life

 Charles Buddy was born on October 4, 1887, in St. Joseph, Missouri, one of seven children of Charles Allen and Annie (née Farrell) Buddy.
 His father was a wholesale fruit merchant.
 He received his early education at the "Little Convent", a parochial school for boys in his native city.
 At age 10, he enrolled at the Christian Brothers College, also in St. Joseph.
 He entered St. Benedict's College in Atchison, Kansas, in 1902, and transferred to St. Mary's College in St. Marys, Kansas, two years later.

 Following his graduation from St. Mary's in 1909, Buddy began his studies for the priesthood at the Pontifical North American College in Rome.
 He earned a doctorate in philosophy in 1911 and a licentiate in theology in 1913.